 - To activate a license, enter the activation key, and then click Activate.
 The activation key is added and automatically activated. - To reactivate a license, click the Reactivate icon () in the Action column for the license you want to reactivate.
-The license is removed and activated again. - To upload existing license files from LAC, click Upload License File, and then save the file to the desired location using the Upload File dialog that appears.
+The license is removed and activated again. - To delete a license, click the Delete icon (X) in the Action column for the license you want to remove. - To upload existing license files from LAC, click Upload License File, and then save the file to the desired location using the Upload File dialog that appears.